ewoo/smi-to-srt/README.md

 smi-to-srt
 ==========

-Command Line tool to convert smi to srt subtitle files.
+A command line tool to convert smi to srt subtitle files.

 Usage
 -----